 - Creating an iMIS SQL View requires a database administrator (DBA) or a consultant using the SQL Server Enterprise Manager.
 It is also based on the SQL Server and its views in the database.
 The view uses the SQL Server Enterprise Manager.

 - The only column needed in the SELECT clause of your view is the NAME.ID.
-Any additional columns are ignored by Communications Professional.
+Any additional columns are ignored by Thrive Marketing Professional.

 - If the column representing the iMIS ID is not named ID, use an AS clause to ensure that the column is named ID.
 Below are two examples: